NXT TV preview: Two matches set for the Takeover 36 fallout edition - Pro Wrestling Dot Net

 -“Hit Row” Isaiah Scott, Top Dolla, and Ashante Thee Adonis vs. Santos Escobar, Raul Mendoza, and Joaquin Wilde.

-Powell’s POV: NXT will also tape television at the Performance Center this week.
-We are seeking reports from the taping.
+Powell’s POV: New NXT Champion Samoa Joe will also appear.
+NXT will tape additional shows at the Performance Center this week.
+We are seeking reports from the tapings.
 If you are going and want to help, email me at dotnetjason@gmai.com.
 Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members.

 Be the first to comment